 “….there’s a rattlesnake in the backyard.”

 Hey, why don’t we have a quick roll call of some of the new friends I’ve had up close and personal encounters with since we’ve come to the wildlife preserve known as the San Fernando Valley!
+But seriously I’m contacting Bigfoot Pest Control to get rid of them.
 Let’s see, there’s been…

 House Centipede, also known as “Fucking Hairy Pickle with Legs.”